HyperviewHQ/hyperview_docs/documentation/product/asset-management/topics/asset-properties.md

 ## Model

 These properties are usually filled in from the product catalog.
-More information about model data and how it is managed is provided in the {ref}`Catalog Management <Catalog-management-doc>` section.
+More information about model data and how it is managed is provided in the {ref}`Catalog Management <catalog-management-doc>` section.

 Important model properties include its dimensions (width, height, depth), weight and power properties.